curityio/nginx-lua-oauth-proxy-plugin/README.md

 access-control-max-age: 86400
 ```

-The above configuration expands as follows, and you can customize this further if needed.\
+The above configuration expands as follows, and you can customize this further if needed:
-Alternatively, for finer control per API endpoint, use `cors_enabled=false` and handle CORS in your API.

 ```text
 local config = {